junxit/us-congress-bills-110/metadata.md

 - 2008-01-15 — Committee on Armed Services discharged.
 - 2008-01-15 — Placed on the Union Calendar, Calendar No. 309.
 - 2008-01-15 — Subcommittee on Readiness Discharged.
+- 2008-02-12 — Considered under suspension of the rules. (consideration: CR H829-831)
+- 2008-02-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+29.
+- 2008-02-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-02-12 — Mr. Grijalva moved to suspend the rules and pass the bill.
+- 2008-02-12 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H829-830)
+- 2008-02-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H829-830)